2026 Summer Dance Intensive

 Please use the online registration form to reserve your spot.

-*Housing will be provided in college dormitories or, if minimum occupancy is not met, in hotels or rented houses.
-Students will be chaperoned exclusively by female ministry members of Paradosi.
+*Chaperoned housing will be provided in college dormitories or, if minimum occupancy is not met, in hotels or rented homes.
+Students will be chaperoned exclusively by female ministry members of Paradosi who will continue discipleship at the dorms.
 No outside volunteers will serve as chaperones.
 Due to insurance policies for overnight housing and third-party rental agreements, housing is available only to biological female dancers under age 18.

 DAILY SCHEDULE